Texas is an “At-Fault” State. What Does That Mean for Your Car Accident Claim?

-Most people have heard about “at-fault” and “no-fault” states, yet few understand what these terms mean.
-Whether your insurance policy is governed by an “at-fault” or “no-fault” system can have a direct and significant effect in how a claim is handled and the compensation that a person may receive after being injured in an automobile accident.
+Whether your insurance policy is governed by an “at-fault” or “no-fault” system can directly and significantly affect how a claim is handled.
+It will also affect the compensation that a person may receive after being injured in an automobile accident.

-In this type system, each individual insurance company compensates its policyholder for injuries regardless of who is at fault.
-This type of insurance system can provide a limited right to sue.
-Typically, states that have a no-fault system will establish thresholds for the minimum amount of damages necessary to file a lawsuit.
-There are many variations of no-fault systems that differ by state.
-No-fault states include Florida, Kansas, Kentucky, Michigan, New Jersey, New York and Utah.
-A variation is what is known as a “choice” state which allows drivers to choose either an “at-fault” or a “no-fault” insurance policy.
-If the driver has an at-fault insurance policy, the claims procedure typically works the same as a traditional at-fault system.
+In this type of system, each insurance company compensates its policyholder for injuries regardless of who is at fault.
+This type of insurance system can provide a limited right to sue, and states with a no-fault system will typically establish thresholds for the minimum damages necessary to file a lawsuit.

+Many variations of no-fault systems differ by state, including Florida, Kansas, Kentucky, Michigan, New Jersey, New York, and Utah.
+A variation is what is known as a “choice” state, which allows drivers to choose either an “at-fault” or a “no-fault” insurance policy.
+If the driver has an at-fault insurance policy, the claims procedure typically works like a traditional at-fault system.

 Texas’ Fault System by the Numbers

 As an “at-fault” state, Texas requires drivers to have a minimum level of auto insurance.
-As of 2019, the minimum amount required in Texas is $30,000 in bodily injury coverage per person, $60,000 in bodily injury coverage per accident, and $25,000 of coverage for property damage.
-The “at-fault” driver’s insurance policy must pay the other individual’s bodily injury claim and property damage if it is determined its driver is at fault for the accident.
+As of 2023, the minimum amount required in Texas is $30,000 in bodily injury coverage per person, $60,000 in bodily injury coverage per accident, and $25,000 for property damage.
+The “at-fault” driver’s insurance policy must pay the other individual’s bodily injury claim and property damage if it is determined the driver is at fault for the accident.

 What About Accidents With Shared Fault?